 Drank them as free.

-In the next set of lines the speaker introduces anther human stereotype, the “darksome statesman.”
+In the next set of lines, the speaker introduces another human stereotype, the “darksome statesman.”
 This person’s thoughts are “condemning.”
 If seen or heard they would reflect terribly on the person’s desires.
-He is carries with him all the “woe” of others.
+He carries with him all the “woe” of others.
 The man has caused great pain due to his position.
 The speaker is able to infer these things about him due to the way he moved.
-The man did not seem to have anywhere in particular he needed to be.
-He “mov’d…so slow,” without desire to help those who are dependent on him.
+The man did not seem to have anywhere, in particular, he needed to be.
+He “mov’d…so slow,” without the desire to help those who are dependent on him.

 Vaughan’s speaker also states that he’s able to read the man’s thoughts upon his face.
 It is easy to see that he is focusing on dark topics and is forming new, horrible intentions.
 This way of living has marked itself upon his soul.